MONEY SAVING STARTS NOW

 I worked my way through college before and after waiting tables.
 I paid off all my student debt during my junior year of college.
 Then I saved enough money the following year for a down payment on a small house with some roommates.
 I never wanted to pay rent to someone else.
 Instead, I want to earn equity as a homeowner.

 I’ve always been frugally savvy, such as opening up my own Vanguard IRA at age 19.
 In the 90’s, I read how not drinking a coffee a day can save $5 per day and nearly $2,000 per year, I opened my IRA to start savings for my future.
-Of course, there have been ups and downs in the stock market.
+Of course, there have been ups and downs in the stock market along the way.
+The more time you can give yourself adds to the power of compounding.

 I use to think I was smarter than the market by try trading stocks, daily in some cases.
 There are very few money managers who’ve outperformed the stock market.
-Why do I think I am smarter than a professional?
+Why did I think I am smarter than a professional?
 I don’t try to time it anymore but now dollar cost average.
-I have purchased index shares at the top and bottom.
+I have purchased index shares at the top and bottom of the stock market.
 Take the emotion out of investing and setup automatic withdrawal.

 It’s funny, some years I wonder where all our disposable income went?
-Then I remember that my wife and I max out each of our retirement plans.
+Then I remember that my wife and I max out each of our retirement plans, HSA, and FSA.

 I look forward to sharing my tips and tricks on how to be frugal without being cheap.
 I know, there’s a fine line.
 My friends are probably being kind when they say I’m frugal and smart, and not being cheap.